codergirl-al/born2beroot/README.md

 - The use of VirtualBox (or UTM) is mandatory
 - You only have to turn in a signature.txt file at the root of your repository.
 You must paste in it the signature of your machine's virtual disk.

+## Operating system: Debian or CentOS

+* Create at least 2 encrypted partitions using LVM.